Honorable Mention

 #7, Bill Bradley

-I’m not going to tread on sacred ground by trying to argue that Thompson was better than Alcindor, Robertson, or Russell.
+I’m not going to tread on sacred ground by arguing that Thompson was better than Alcindor, Robertson, or Russell.
 But the comparison with Walton is interesting, because they were contemporaries and collided so memorably in 1974.
-Looking at the record, I don’t think it’s obvious by any means that Bill Walton was a better player than David Thompson.
+Looking at the record, it’s not obvious that Bill Walton was a better player than David Thompson.
 Their careers coincided, but not perfectly; Walton played 1972-74, while Thompson was 1973-75.
 One way to look at it is this.
 Each of them played one year without the other – 1972 for Walton, 1975 for Thompson.
 Each ran away with National Player of the Year honors in that year.
 If we call that a wash, then it comes down to 1973 and 1974.

 In 1974, I say the edge goes to Thompson.
 It starts with the fact that NC State won on the floor.
 NC State slew the dragon and stopped UCLA’s run of seven straight championships.
 Thompson led the way and was named the tournament’s Most Outstanding Player.
 The voters for national honors started to recognize Thompson’s greatness.
 It’s interesting to contrast the AP and the UPI player of the year balloting.
 The UPI was announced in early March, which means the votes were taken before the end of the regular season.
 Walton won easily.
 But the AP vote was announced on April 2, after the NCAA Tournament.
 Thompson won by 43 votes.
 So the best vote we have, from the most credible organization, and the one that accounts for the entire season, went to Thompson.
 Walton had won national POY in a landslide the previous two years.
 He was already considered one of the greatest college players of all time.
 Consider how easy it would have been for the voters to simply vote for him again and the excellence required for someone to overcome that.
 Only another all-time great could do it.
 That’s David Thompson.

-The one disappointment of Thompson’s career – really the only one – is how his senior year ended.
-NC State, Maryland, and North Carolina were three of the best teams in the country all year.
-After getting swept by Maryland in the regular season, the Wolfpack squeaked by them in the ACC Tournament semifinals.
-After scoring 30 points in the first 30 minutes, Thompson cramped up and was unable to finish the game.
-Whether he was physically less than 100% we’ll never know, but he had a subpar game in the final against North Carolina, and the Tar Heels pulled out a 70-66 win.
+The one disappointment of Thompson’s career was how it ended.
+NC State, Maryland, and North Carolina were three of the best teams in the country in 1975.
+After getting swept by Maryland in the regular season, the Wolfpack snuck by them in the ACC Tournament semifinals.
+Thompson scored 30 points in the first 30 minutes but then cramped up and was unable to finish the game.
+How much the injury carried over to the final is hard to say, but he had a subpar performance as Carolina pulled out a 70-66 win.
 This was the first year that the ACC got an at-large team into the NCAA Tournament, but the powers that be selected Maryland instead of the Wolfpack, and Thompson’s career was over.
-But what a career it was.

 2. Ralph Sampson, Virginia, 1980-1983